kaviramsv/midterm-buy-sell/README.md

 1. post items, which can be seen by others
 2. remove items from the site
 3. mark items as SOLD!
+4. update existing items
-4. send a message via app on negotiations in buying the said item
+5. send a message via app on negotiations in buying the said item

 ## Project Setup